While some may scoff at the idea of a pensions crisis in the UK, this is something that poses a very real threat in the current climate.

 This year may be a seminal one for consumer demographics in the UK, as it sees the youngest members of the influential Millennial group turn 18.
 As a result, we may see Millennials begin to overhaul the so-called “grey pound” as the biggest spend demographic in Britain.

 Still, the grey pound (including citizens aged 65 and above) shouldn’t be underestimated.
 This group continues to deliver a higher total spend than Millennials, including a staggering £6.7 billion on clothing alone.
 In theory, this group is also the most affluent in the UK, particularly as the ensuing pensions crisis is only a recent phenomenon.

 With grandparents making up a key part of this demographic, they are clearly well-placed to invest on behalf of children while parents focus on supporting them in the here and now.

 3. Grandparents can Invest in a Diverse Range of Ways

 Historically, it was thought that grandparents were quite restricted in terms of how they saved on behalf of children.
-This is no longer the case in 2018, however, with grandparents now able to open a number of accounts and contribute heavily to others.
+This is no longer the case, however, with grandparents now able to open a number of accounts and contribute heavily to others.